 In the event You lose any items onboard, please notify Reception immediately.
 If You have already disembarked please contact our Guest Relations team.
 Due to hygiene reasons, any unclaimed clothing items will be destroyed at the end of the cruise.
 All other items not claimed within 3 weeks of the cruise return will be donated to charity or destroyed.

+Guests who are bringing a wheelchair or mobility aid onboard must advise Us at the time of booking.
+You must provide your own wheelchair or mobility aid and must ensure it can be stored inside Your cabin.
+Limited areas of the ship may not be wheelchair accessible.
 Please note that some ports can only be accessed using the ship’s tenders.
-Tender boats and tender ports may not be accessible to guests confined to a wheelchair or with significant mobility impairments.
+Tender boats and tender ports are generally not accessible to guests who use a wheelchair or with significant mobility impairments.

 Each ship has a medical centre that is staffed by qualified, licensed doctors and nurses, who, in addition to routine clinic hours, are available 24 hours a day in the event of an emergency.
 All of our medical centres are well equipped to handle most medical conditions and are accredited to international healthcare quality standards.

 All cruises on our ships are outside the scope of Australian Medicare, New Zealand Accident Compensation Corporation and private health insurance.
 Consultations, treatments and medication are charged at private rates and must be paid by You and claimed through Your international travel insurance.

 While all of our medical centres are equipped to handle many medical conditions, there may be occasions where it becomes necessary to disembark or evacuate a guest to receive further essential medical treatment.
 To ensure guest safety, this decision will be made by the onboard doctor and the Captain.

 All of our medical centres are only for medical needs arising onboard and cannot cater for treatments that You know You will require while on holiday.